Correa HRs twice, Astros magic number at 1 for AL West

+Houston’s star shortstop finally looks healthy after missing 80 games with various injuries this season, great news as the Astros inch closer to the playoffs.

+“I feel great,” Correa said.
+“It felt great to get the rhythm, timing and today was a positive day.
+Obviously it gives you a lot of confidence.”

-HOUSTON (AP) — Carlos Correa hit two home runs, Jose Altuve and Alex Bregman also connected and the Houston Astros dropped their magic number to clinch the AL West to one by beating the Los Angeles Angels 6-4 Friday night.
+Correa homered twice and Jose Altuve and Alex Bregman also connected and the Astros dropped their magic number to clinch the AL West to one by beating the Los Angeles Angels 6-4.

-Houston could lock up a third straight division title by the end of the night if Oakland lost a late game against the Texas Rangers.
-The Astros have won six straight and already secured a playoff spot.
+A win by the Astros or a loss by the Athletics on Saturday will give Houston a third consecutive division title.
+The Astros have won six straight games and already secured a playoff spot.

+“We can feel it,” Altuve said.
+“We’re excited.
+We all are anxious about things right now which is normal because we want to make it happen.”

 Altuve sent Jaime Barria’s fifth pitch into the left field seats to spark a five-run first inning, which also included Bregman’s 38th homer and Correa’s first connection after missing nearly a month with a sore back — this was his second game since returning.
 Aledmys Díaz followed Correa with a double and scored on Josh Reddick’s single to make it 5-0.